octo-technology/OpenTezos/docs/dapp/front-user-experience.md

 # Fetching the storage without a wallet

-Users of most dapps want to know some pieces of information from the contract without having to install a wallet or to use an address: those pieces of information will found in the contract storage.
-In our case, the user will want to know the reward or the end date.
+Most dapp users want to know some pieces of information from the contract without having to install a wallet or to use an address: those pieces of information will be found in the contract storage.
+In our case, the users want to know the reward or the end date.

 We will use _Taquito_, which can fetch a contract storage without any account.
 We will use a `TezosToolkit` (with an rpc), instead of the Temple Wallet.